cilium/cilium/Documentation/network/clustermesh/clustermesh.rst

 Use the following list of steps to troubleshoot issues with ClusterMesh:

  #.
-Validate that the ``cilium-xxx`` as well as the ``cilium-operator-xxx`` pods
-    are healthy and ready.
+Validate that Cilium pods are healthy and ready:

     .. code-block:: shell-session

        cilium status --context $CLUSTER1
        cilium status --context $CLUSTER2

  #.
-Validate the Cluster Mesh is enabled correctly and operational:
+Validate that Cluster Mesh is enabled and operational:

     .. code-block:: shell-session